 The world’s largest manufacturer of over-the-counter drugs, Perrigo Co., was at the center of a corporate scandal in May when the Department of Justice raided their offices during an investigation into price collusion.
 The government was looking specifically at the price of drugs that Perrigo manufactures for skin conditions.

-Investigations into price gouging of big pharma has culminated into a large group of US states accusing key generic drug manufacturers of participating in a wide-reaching price fixing conspiracy.
-On October 31, 2017 the investigation widened an existing lawsuit that added many more medicines and drug makers, and sent some drug maker company shares falling.
+Investigations into price gouging of big pharma have culminated into a large group of US states accusing key generic drug manufacturers of participating in a wide-reaching price-fixing conspiracy.
+On October 31, 2017, the investigation widened an existing lawsuit that added many more medicines and drug makers and sent some drug maker company shares falling.
 After the announcement, shares of Mylan slid 6.6 percent to close at $35.71.

-Attorney Generals of 45 states and the District of Columbia are charging 18 companies and naming 15 medicines in the lawsuit, which also includes CEO of India’s Emcure Pharmaceuticals and president of Mylan NV.
-The charges allege that the company executives agreed upon prices, price increases and the percentage of market share that each company would have in advance.
+Attorney Generals of 45 states and the District of Columbia are charging 18 companies and naming 15 medicines in the lawsuit, which also includes the CEO of India’s Emcure Pharmaceuticals and the president of Mylan NV.
+The charges allege that the company executives agreed-upon prices, price increases, and the percentage of market share that each company would have in advance.

 Equifax Inc. (NYSE: EFX)

-In September of 2017, Equifax exposed personal information of up to 143 million customers, nearly half of the US population, including social security numbers, credit card numbers, driver’s license numbers, birthdays and addresses in what is known as one of the largest data breaches in history.
+In September of 2017, Equifax exposed the personal information of up to 143 million customers, nearly half of the US population, including social security numbers, credit card numbers, driver’s license numbers, birthdays, and addresses in what is known as one of the largest data breaches in history.